My name is Prof Thabo Ditsele and this is my personal website. WELCOME!

 I have fulfilled my boyhood dream of travelling the world.
 With members of my unit family (wife, Tebogo; son, Thabo Jr.; and daughter, Abakitso), I have been to the following 15 countries: Africa (Angola, Botswana, Egypt and Lesotho); Asia (China, Hong Kong, Indonesia, Malaysia, Singapore and Thailand); Europe (Germany and Poland); Euro-Asia (Turkey); North America (USA); and South America (Brazil).
 By myself, I have been to the following 14 countries: Africa (Ethiopia, Kenya and Namibia); Asia (Japan, Qatar and UAE); Europe (England, Italy, France, Finland, Spain, Sweden and the Netherlands); North America (Canada).

 On the whole, I have been to 29 countries in five habitable continents (all except Australia), covering 83 non-South African town/cities.
 I have also been to all nine provinces of South Africa.
 I am a globe-trotter!
-While I reside in Centurion, Gauteng, I am proudly from Maile-Rooikraal (an obscure village near Sun City, North West).
+While I reside in Hartbeespoort (west of Pretoria), I am proudly from Maile-Rooikraal (an obscure village near Sun City, North West).

 Buying My Books